College of Law

 Facilitation skills, adaptive leadership, and self-leadership

-Thanks to the generosity of the I.J. and Jeanné Wagner Charitable Foundation, we are able to offer a limited number of scholarships each year.
+Thanks to the generosity of the I.J. and Jeanné Wagner Charitable Foundation, we may be able to offer a limited number of scholarships.
 These scholarships help us create diverse participant cohorts.
 We welcome additional scholarship support; please contact edrprogram@law.utah.edu.

 What our graduates have to say: